-1 Then truly the first covenant also had ordinances of divine service and a worldly sanctuary.
+1 Then truly the first covenant also had ordinances of divine service and an earthly sanctuary.
 2 For there was a tabernacle made.
 In the first part was the candlestick, the table, and the show-bread, which is called the holy place.
 3 And after the second veil was the tabernacle which is called the most holy place, 4 Which had the golden censer and the ark of the covenant overlaid around with gold, in which was the golden pot that had manna, Aaron's rod that budded, and the tablets of the covenant, 5 And over it the cherubim of glory shadowing the mercy-seat, of which we cannot now speak particularly.

 6 Now when these things were thus ordained, the priests always went into the first tabernacle, accomplishing the service of God.
 7 But into the second went the high priest alone once every year, not without blood, which he offered for himself and for the errors of the people.
 8 The Holy Spirit is signifying this: that the way into the holiest of all was not yet made manifest while the first tabernacle was still standing.
 9 This was a figure for the time then present, in which were offered both gifts and sacrifices that could not make him who did the service perfect, as pertaining to the conscience, 10 Which stood only in foods and drinks, diverse washings, and carnal ordinances imposed on them until the time of reformation.